talosati/petshelter/README.md

 </p>

 <h2>Description</h2>
 <p align="justify">You can check list of owners and their pets, edit or delete data of stored items.
-Java backend using Thymeleaf to making dynamic HTML templates for displaying results.
+Java backend using Thymeleaf to making dynamic HTML templates for displaying results, designing by Bootstrap.
 The added owners and pets are stored in a SQL database, handled by Hibernate ORM.
 App is deployed using Heroku.</p>

 <p align="center">